-William Rossow - PI, Research Foundation, City University of New York
+Principal Investigator (PI): William Rossow, Research Foundation, City University of New York

 The proposed work is to enhance the use of observations from the available constellation of satellites for studying the role of clouds in causing weather and climate variations and to extend the data record to the end of NASA's Global Energy and Water Exchanges (GEWEX) project in 2012 as called for in the Global Earth Observing System of Systems (GEOSS) plan.